PhoneSwitchBoard/Switchboard-Website/docs/startcloud/twilio.md

 </p>

-Now that you have all the necessary values to create the integration in **STARTcloud**, press `Save` and the process is complete.
+Now that you have all the necessary values to create the integration in **STARTcloud™**, press `Save` and the process is complete.

 <p align="center">